 To analyze a system in information security, one must specify the system P, the adversary (alias "Eve") A, and the desired security properties Prop.
-The system's security is established by proving an assertion of the form $P, A \vDash Prop$ , which states that all possible system behaviors satisfy the property Prop, when P is executed in an environment with the adversary A. When the system is distributed, such as (voting) protocols are, this essentially means that all possible behaviors arising from agents executing the protocol, operating in parallel with the adversary, satisfy the property Prop.
+The system's security is established by proving an assertion of the form $P, A \models Prop$, which states that all possible system behaviors satisfy the property Prop, when P is executed in an environment with the adversary A. When the system is distributed, such as (voting) protocols are, this essentially means that all possible behaviors arising from agents executing the protocol, operating in parallel with the adversary, satisfy the property Prop.
 Rigorously establishing this requires precise specifications of P, A, and Prop and constructing proofs, ideally, using theorem provers or model checkers.
-For security protocols, the specifications are often given using symbolic models, and proofs are constructed using model checkers like ProVerif [7] or Tamarin [17,20].
-See [4] for more on this.
+For security protocols, the specifications are often given using symbolic models, and proofs are constructed using model checkers like ProVerif (Blanchet, 2001) or Tamarin (Meier et al., 2013; Schmidt et al., 2012).
+See Basin et al. (2017) for more on this.

 We now further describe P, A, and Prop, focusing on the distributed setting.
 Here, P specifies the protocol that honest agents follow.
-For example, P is defined by $role\ specifications$ that describe the behavior of honest agents in terms of which messages they send and receive and in which order.
+For example, P is defined by role specifications that describe the behavior of honest agents in terms of which messages they send and receive and in which order.
 The protocol's execution semantics is defined by all possible interleavings of instantiated roles, also interleaved with actions of the adversary A.